volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 which we think are important for Java projects.
 I believe that the similar tool might be created for other languages you like.

-In this article I will try to explain how it fits into the lanscape of static analysis tools and how it can halp you in our every-day-programming.
+In this article I will try to explain how it fits into the landscape of static analysis tools and how it can help you in our every-day-programming.

 Of course, we aren't trying to say that our rules are the best and the only way to organize tests, but we think that they are good enough to be used across